How do I Register with your Surgery?

 Can I see the same GP?

 Usually yes.
 Request your usual registered GP when booking your appointment.
-If your GP is not available or on annual leave, for example, when you want your appointment, you can be seen by one of their ‘Buddy Group’.
-This is a small group of 4/5 GP’s, so assists with continuity of care by you not being seen by all 12 of our Doctors.
+If your GP is not available or on annual leave when you want your appointment, you can be seen by one of their ‘Buddy Group’.
+The Buddy group is a smaller group of 3/4 of our GP’s.
+This assists with the continuity of your care.

 How do I Order Repeat Prescriptions?